cecilygardner/Asana_tasks_stats/README.md

 * list of tasks 1 std above the mean

 Note:
-* close time means the time in days between task creation and task completion
+* close time refers to the time in days between task creation and task completion
 * the project to pull from, the project to create the task in, and the Asana api connection information (PID & user ID) are specified in the asana_config.json file